benchristel/sindarin/preface.md

 His keen sense of the music of words is evident everywhere in Sindarin.

-Learning Sindarin might even help you learn other languages.
+Learning Sindarin will also help you learn other languages.
-The hardest
+Sindarin's grammar is inspired by European languages, so if you're trying to learn a language like
-part of learning any foreign language is putting aside the habits of your native tongue, and Sindarin provides ample opportunity to unlearn English.
-Indeed, if you study Elvish enough, English may seem the more peculiar language.
+Spanish, French, or German, Sindarin is a good stepping stone.
+Even if you don't follow up your Sindarin studies with a foreign language course, you may find yourself delighting in the subtleties of your native tongue—and wielding it with greater confidence.

-And of course, you probably want to actually *use* the language for something.
-You can certainly use Sindarin to give an Elvish flavor to roleplaying campaigns or Tolkien fanfiction.
+Of course, you probably want to actually *use* Sindarin for something.
+Sindarin phrases can certainly lend an Elvish flavor to roleplaying campaigns or Tolkien fanfiction.
-If you study very hard, you might even be able to use it for journaling or secret communication (though Sindarin naturally lacks the vocabulary for modern inventions like cars and phones).
+If you study very hard, you might even be able to keep a journal in Sindarin (though the language naturally lacks the vocabulary for modern inventions like cars and phones).
 And of course, you can write poetry, and enjoy the poetry of others, which you can find in abundance